metabase/metabase/docs/dashboards/filters.md

 1. In dashboard edit mode, click your filter's **gear** icon.
 2. From the sidebar, choose a value from the **Default value** input field.

+For example, you might want to set a default filter value like "Active", so that when people load your dashboard, they only see data for "Active" records (not "Inactive", "Cancelled", etc).

 ### Make a multi-select filter

 1. In dashboard edit mode, click your filter's **gear** icon.
 2. From the sidebar, find **Users can pick** and select "Multiple values".

+A multi-select filter with the widget type [Dropdown list](#dropdown-list) or [Search box](#search-box) will let people click on checkboxes to select their filter values.

 ### Change a filter's selectable values